 Scottish Cervical Screening Programme

-The cervical screening test (smear test) checks cells from the cervix – neck of the womb – for human papilloma virus (HPV), HPV causes 99% of all cervical cancers.
+The cervical screening test (smear test) checks cells from the cervix – neck of the womb – for human papilloma virus (HPV), HPV is the main cause causes of cervical cancer.
+Most changes in the cells of the cervix are caused by HPV.
+HPV is very common.
+Four out of five people in Scotland will have HPV at some point in their lives.
+As there are usually no symptoms, many people have it for months or years without knowing it.
+Your body can clear most HPV infections by itself, but about one in 10 infections are harder to get rid of.
 If HPV is found, we'll then look at the same sample for cell changes.
 Monitoring or treating these cells is then possible.
-Without treatment, these changes can sometimes develop into cervical cancer.
+Without treatment, these changes can sometimes develop into cervical cancer in around 10 to 15 years’ time.
 Cervical screening has proven to be effective in reducing the incidence and mortality (death) of cervical cancer.

 Every year, cervical screening saves 5,000 lives in the UK.
 It also prevents eight out of 10 cervical cancers from developing.

 Where does the cervical screening service take place?

 We provide national coordination for the Scottish Cervical Screening Programme.
-Women get invites for their cervical screening in the post, with a supporting leaflet.
-Most women have the cervical screening test during an appointment at their GP surgery.
+Eligible Participants get invites for their cervical screening in the post, with a supporting leaflet.
+Most participants have the cervical screening test during an appointment at their GP surgery.

-Who gets the cervical screening test and how does it work?
+Who gets the cervical screening and how does it work?

 Cervical screening for eligible individuals is offered: